derekdvleung/totblocks/docs/index.md

 When slicing (in PrusaSlicer), right click on the *O* module, then "add support enforcer".
 It should be in the correct spot for single chain modules, but will need to be repositioned for other modules.
 The support enforcer should be placed so that it covers the top widthwise pegs (these are overhangs, and thus need supports).

-## Questions?

-If you have any questions, start a thread in the [discussion](https://github.com/derekdvleung/totblocks/discussions)!
-If you see any issues, please submit an [issue](https://github.com/derekdvleung/totblocks/issues).

 # Bill of materials